LoopKit/loopdocs/docs/setup/requirements/iphone.md

 # iPhone

-Loop will run on on any iPhone that is running iOS 11.1 or later.
+Loop will run on on any iPhone that is running iOS 11.1 or later, but the most current version is iOS 12.0.1

-* iPhone X
+* iPhone Xs/Xr

 * iPhone 8/8+

-* iPhone 7/7s+
+* iPhone 7/7+

 * iPhone 6/6+/6s/6s+/SE